 - Cordless are convenient and can often be powerful enough to do the job, but only as long as the battery lasts.

-The size of you backyard is important in making a choice.
+The size of your backyard is important in making a choice.
 Smaller backyards can be easily managed with an electric model.
 Big backyards that are trying to turn into a forest may need gas!

 Jawsaws, like the Black and Decker model pictured above, are not as fast as conventional chainsaws but they are safer to use.
-Kickback is less of problem and you are well shielded from the (much smaller) chain-driven, cutting teeth.
+Kickback is less of a problem and you are well shielded from the (much smaller) chain-driven, cutting teeth.